A ‘Hidden’ Monument and the Meaning It Holds

 On the east side stands the Statue of Liberty, depicted as a soldier with a broken chain in one hand, symbolizing liberation from oppression, and a sword in the other hand, representing the power to defend those freedoms.

 There are eight smaller reliefs and numerous other details on this monument, each carrying some specific message.
 However, the overarching message is clear: America’s core value is faith.
 Morality is based upon strong faith.
 Laws, including our Constitution, can only survive if we are a people of morality and faith.
-Faith, morality, and the Constitution cannot endure without educating our youth, and finally, liberty needs to be guarded by soldiers.
+Faith, morality, and the Constitution cannot endure without educating our youth.
+And finally, liberty needs to be guarded by soldiers.

 This is the simple yet powerful formula recorded by the monument: faith as the foundation, followed by morality, then law, then education, with the soldier standing ready.

 Now, atop the head of the Statue of Faith, there is an osprey nest, highlighting how much attention and care this great monument receives.
 On the face of Lady Faith, water flows down, leaving marks that resemble tears.
-One cannot help but wonder: could that be merely a coincidence?
+One cannot help but wonder: Could that be merely a coincidence?

-On the other hand, the Chinese Americans that professor Paul Skousen and I brought to this site were most excited about it.
+On the other hand, the Chinese Americans that professor Paul Skousen and I brought to this site were excited about it.
 They regarded it as the most memorable historic site on the entire tour, as they learned about the success formula embedded in all parts of the monument and were truly impressed.

 I know why.
 The country, the state, and the city have drifted away from their founding roots and history and no longer treasure what was once so precious to this country.